-Supported transport modes for MPQUIC-UDP functionality, MPQUIC-IP functionality or MPQUIC-E functionality as the ATSSS steering functionality defined in clause 5.32.6.2.2.1 of 3GPP TS 23.501 [2], are used between the UE and the UPF.
+Supported transport modes for MPQUIC-UDP functionality, MPQUIC-IP functionality or MPQUIC-E functionality as the ATSSS steering functionality defined in clause 5.32.6.2.2 of 3GPP TS 23.501 [2], are used between the UE and the UPF.
 The UE and the UPF shall implement the supported transport modes for MPQUIC-UDP functionality for transmission of UDP packets, MPQUIC-IP functionality for transmission of IP packets or MPQUIC-E functionality for transmission of Ethernet frames between the UE and the UPF.

-NOTE: Providing transport modes for MPQUIC steering functionality to the UE by the ATSSS rules and to the UPF by the N4 rules, corresponds to the registration of the Context ID as per IETF RFC 9298 [9E].
+NOTE: Providing transport modes for MPQUIC-based functionality to the UE by the ATSSS rules and to the UPF by the N4 rules, corresponds to the registration of the Context ID as per IETF RFC 9298 [9E].